 Based purely on the business purpose of each software project and the business risk profile (if available) identify likely worst-case scenarios for the software under development in each project team.
-Identify each worst-case scenario in one sentence and label these as the high-level goals of an attacker.
+This can be conducted using simple attack trees or through a more formal threat modeling process such as Microsoft's STRIDE, Trike, etc.

+To build attack trees, identify each worst-case scenario in one sentence and label these as the high-level goals of an attacker.
 From each attacker goal identified, identify preconditions that must hold in order for each goal to be realized.
 This information should be captured in branches underneath each goal where each branch is either a logical AND or a logical OR of the statements contained underneath.
 An AND branch indicates that each directly attached child nodes must be true in order to realize the parent node.
 An OR branch indicates that any one of the directly attached child nodes must be true in order to achieve the parent node.

-Review each current and, if available, historic functional requirement and augment the attack tree to indicate security failures relevant to each.
-Brainstorm by iteratively dissecting each node into branches indicating all the possible ways in which an attacker might be able to reach one of the goals.
-After initial creation, the attack tree for an application should be updated when significant changes to the software are made such that any of the nodes could be eliminated or new nodes added.
+Regardless of the threat modeling approach, review each current and historic functional requirement to augment the attack tree to indicate security failures relevant to each.
+Brainstorm by iteratively dissecting each failure scenario into all the possible ways in which an attacker might be able to reach one of the goals.
+After initial creation, the threat model for an application should be updated when significant changes to the software are made.
 This assessment should be conducted with senior developers and architects as well as one or more security auditors.

-Develop attacker profile from software architecture
+B. Develop attacker profile from software architecture